MatheusKS95/SuperBasicMusicPlayer/README.md

 ## Issues (to be fixed)

 Unclean code.
 Untested using libraries already on the system.
-Cannot play opus and other music formats.
-May crash if the song has invalid metadata.
+Cannot play Opus and other music formats.
+Wasn't made to run on Windows nor MacOS X (might run if you fix the dependencies, but no guarantees).

 ## Dependencies